PhantomPixelDev/HiCloudMP/README.md

 ✨ **Unified Music Library** - Access all your music in one place
 - 🎵 Local files and folders
-- ☁️ Cloud storage (WebDAV, Dropbox)
+- ☁️ Cloud storage via WebDAV (Nextcloud, OwnCloud, etc.)
 - 🔍 Powerful search across all sources

 🎧 **Playback Features**